jamesrampton/jamesrampton.uk/content/posts/finding-files-in-a-huge-codebase.md

 I was just now inspired by [this video](https://www.youtube.com/watch?v=TVwXzK0IaeI) from Luke Pighetti on how he manages to get around a 380k loc codebase.
 In it, he pipes `ag` into `fzf` for a full search including file names and contents.
 I'm not sure why I've never though to do that before.

-I don't have `ag` installed, and anyway, I'm a bit of a rust fan, so here's what I'd use:
+I don't have `ag` installed, and anyway, I'm a bit of a Rust fan, so here's what I'd use:

 ``` shell
 rg . -n | sk